GilliesK/GilliesK.github.io/_posts/2012-02-07-example-content.md

 ---
 I am a physics Ph.D. student at Brown University.
 Before Brown, I graduated with a BA in physics from Clark University.

-I am originally from Cote d'ivoire, and grew up in Pennsylvania.
+I am originally from Cote d'ivoire and grew up in Pennsylvania.

 ### What I study:
 My research focuses on advancing our understanding of spin glass theory (and generally disordered systems) through a comprehensive, multi-faceted approach.
 I employ numerical simulations, experimental methods, and analytical techniques to investigate unresolved questions in this field.